IntersectMBO/plutus/doc/docusaurus/docs/using-plutus-tx/cli-plutus.md

 sidebar_position: 40
 ---

-# CLI tool for plutus
+# CLI tool for Plutus

 You can locally (without starting a Cardano Node) [run](#running) or [debug](#debugging) compiled code by using the `plutus` CLI tool.
 This tool allows you also to [optimise](#converting) compiled code, [convert](#converting) between code formats,